Nacka FC

 Nacka FC is a Swedish football club located in the Stockholm suburb of Nacka.
 The club is a merger club consisting of Nacka FC, a youth club formed in 2015 and FC Iliria Stockholm, a team formed by the ethnic Albanian community in Stockholm the same year.
 The clubs merged in 2019, to the common name Nacka FC.

 Background

 Since their foundation in 2015, Nacka FC has achieved a record-paced climb up the Swedish football league system.
-Together with FC Stockholm Internazionale they are the only club in the Swedish capital who has managed to climb from the lowest division (division 7) all the way up to division 2 within 7 seasons.
+Together with FC Stockholm Internazionale they are the only club in the Swedish capital that has managed to climb from the lowest division (division 7) all the way up to division 2 within 7 seasons.
 The club is also the youngest club participating in the top tiers of Swedish football (Allsvenskan to division 3).
 They were also the youngest club ever to win the Stockholm Cup after beating Huddinge IF in the 2023 final.

-In 2025 they will compete in the Division 2 Norra Svealand league.
-The Sport Director is Salih Shala, the Swedish-Albanian co-founder of the club who has been in charge of the first team since its debut in the lowest division in Sweden.
+In 2026 they will compete in the Division 2 Södra Svealand league.
+In March 2026 the club announced that they had signed a partnership deal with IF Brommapojkarna from where players will be loaned.
+They will also be supported by BP on several levels and also perform unified training sessions.
+Nacka-Värmdö Posten labeled Nacka FC as the new "feeder club for IF Brommapojkarna".